YPares/nih-faust-jit/README.md

 # Nih Faust Stereo Fx Jit

-Very much work in progress.
-Initial script to load is fixed at build time for now.
+A plugin to load Faust dsp files and JIT-compile them with LLVM.
+A simple GUI is provided to select which script to load and where to look for the Faust libraries that this script may import.

 ## Building